alan2207/bulletproof-react/docs/project-structure.md

 |
 +-- assets            # assets folder can contain all the static data such as images, fonts, etc.
 |
-+-- components        # shared components used throughout the entire application
++-- components        # shared components used across the entire application
 |
-+-- config            # all global configuration, env variables etc. get exported from here and used in the app
++-- config            # all the global configuration, env variables etc. get exported from here and used in the app
 |
-+-- context           # all of the context
++-- context           # all of the global contexts
 |
 +-- features          # feature based modules
 |
-+-- hooks             # shared hooks used throughout the entire application
++-- hooks             # shared hooks used across the entire application
 |
-+-- lib               # reexporting different libraries preconfigured for the application
++-- lib               # re-exporting different libraries preconfigured for the application
 |
 +-- routes            # routes configuration
 |